Legal Requirements/Overseas Couples/Apostille Stamp/Elopements

 What a civil wedding must contain in Australia.

-- Australian law defines marriage as “the union of a man and a woman to the exclusion of all others, voluntarily entered into for life.”
+Australian law defines marriage as “the union of two people to the exclusion of all others, voluntarily entered into for life.”

 and photo identification.